 Recent times has seen an exponential growth in the digital advertising ecosystem.
-AdSense is a program run by Google that allows publishers in the Google Network of content sites to serve automatic text, image, video, or interactive media advertisements, that are targeted to site content and audience.
-Many new advertising platforms have come into the digital marketing platform today.
-One such network is Media.net.
-It is a leading ad tech company which has been developed by Yahoo! and focuses on developing innovative monetization products for digital publishers.
-By revenue, it runs the second largest contextual ads program globally and works as the trusted advisor to top management across various large publishers.
+AdSense is a program run by Google that allows publishers in the Google Network of content sites to serve automatic text, image, native, and interactive media advertisements, that are contextually targeted to site’s content and audience.
+Many new advertising platforms have come into the digital marketing platform today, one such network is Media.net.
+It is a leading ad tech company which draws the demand from Yahoo Bing advertiser pool and focuses on developing innovative monetization products for digital publishers.
+By revenue, it runs the second largest contextual ads program globally and performs extremely well on product based niches.
 In this article, we are doing a comparison- Google AdSense vs Media.net so that publishers know if they should signup with Media.net or not.

 Google AdSense vs Media.net: Minimum Traffic Requirement

 Media.net does not mention a specific minimum number of page views required to get approval into the network.
-However the published content needs to be in English and the traffic should be primarily from USA, UK, and Canada.
+However, the published content needs to be in English and the traffic should be primarily from USA, UK, and Canada.
 Since most of the advertiser base is from the US, publishers having good US traffic can earn from Media.net alongside AdSense.
 Sign up with this link to get 10% extra revenue from your Media.net earnings for next months.
+As a thumb rule, we suggest publishers signing up with Media.net to have at least 3k to 5k page views daily.

 AdSense vs Media.net: Revenue Share Percentage